Acquired brain injury: causes, symptoms and self-help

 It is important to pay attention to your doctor in terms of how fast to return back to normal activities, such as childcare and work.
 Tasks such as making decisions, planning, socialising, writing emails etc, can be as exhausting as other physical tasks.
 The period of rest after a brain injury should be followed with a steady and gradual return to your usual activities, which also helps your brain to heal.

 Create a routine, keep your things organised by having a designated place for items like keys and phone.
 Make a ‘to do’ list and add it to your mobile phone calendar – set alarms and reminders.
 Focus on one thing at a time and break tasks down into smaller steps.
-Alternate between smaller and larger tasks and activities to avoid overexertion.
+Mix small tasks with bigger ones so you do not get too tired.
 Relax and rest when needed, get involved in calming activities.
-Avoid caffeine and screen time closer to bedtime to get a good quality sleep.
+To sleep better, avoid caffeine and screens (like phones or TV) before bed.
 Stay connected to family and friends and engage in plenty of enjoyable activities, stay active and exercise regularly.

 Useful apps and websites